-Rebecca in Japan: Inspiration and Travel Blog (Part Three)
+Rebecca in Japan: Inspiration and Travel Blog – Team Labs

-Following the intoxicating, sublime serenity, and stimulation of the Nezu Museum and Gallery in Tokyo, Japan, we went to Team Borderless.
-This is a creative digital mecca, a collaboration of minds expressed in a wealth of innovative, stimulating visual feast.
+Following the intoxicating, sublime serenity, and stimulation of Nezu, we went to Team Labs Borderless.
+This is a creative digital mecca, a collaboration of minds expressed in a wealth of innovative, stimulating visual feasts.

-Following this was a room with the scanned digital creatures again, but this time they were underwater ones.
-Now we knew the game we enjoyed it even more, with slightly competitive colouring and delight at following them swim around the simulated aquarium.
+This Following was a room with the scanned digital creatures again but this time they were underwater ones.
+Now we knew the game we enjoyed it, with slightly competitive colouring and delight at following them swim around the simulated aquarium.

 On the way to the next space, we encountered a procession of ghostly figures, toads, and costumed figures in a musical circus-like pageant.
 Then we had tea.
 We had booked in advance.
 The extra charming experience was that flowers bloomed in your cup and spilt over and danced up the walls.

 The next space was of thousands of dimly lit glass pendant lights, creating a landscape of warm tones.
 Very flattering selfie opportunity.
 Everyone was taking advantage before we were directed to the next queue for the next new experience.

 Another space featured high ceiling-to-floor light strips, where LEDs lit up in patterns and dazzled.
 It was named ‘Crystal Maze’

 There were many more astonishing experiences, every surface throbbed and animated.
 It was spectacular.
 It was too much.
 It was absolutely wonderful.
 I am so glad I went but I no longer aspire to make immersive art.
 It has happened.